SoumyaSubhrajit/JavaScript-Notes/Unveiling the Evolution of JavaScript.md

 ## Chapter 1: Genesis - The Birth of JavaScript

 In the mid-1990s, Brendan Eich, a visionary programmer at Netscape, set out to create a language that would bring interactivity to the burgeoning realm of web development.
-Initially christened "Mocha," this language underwent a series of name changes before finally settling on the moniker "JavaScript."
+Initially christened "Mocha," this language underwent a series of name changes before finally settling on the moniker "JavaScript.."

 ## Chapter 2: The Strategic Affiliation with Java